Data Privacy at Alpine Testing Solutions, Inc.

 Personal Information Collected

 Alpine collects or receives the following categories of personal information (either directly from you, directly from the data controller, or from a subprocessor contracted by the data controller): identifiers, biometric information, internet or other similar network activity, professional or employment related information, non-public education information, and commercial information.
-These categories may include the following specific pieces of personal information – your name, address, email address, phone number, fax number, company, title, language, race or ethnic origin, employment information, previous examination history, education records (including transcripts and grades), work history, source of financing for the examination, birthdate, all or part of government-issued identification numbers, mother’s maiden name, signature, photographic image, fingerprint, palm vein image, and/or other biometric data digitally to verify identity and to protect the security and integrity of the test.
+These categories may include the following specific pieces of personal information – your name, address, email address, phone number, fax number, company, title, language, race or ethnic origin, gender, employment information, previous examination history, education records (including transcripts and grades), work history, source of financing for the examination, birthdate, all or part of government-issued identification numbers, mother’s maiden name, signature, photographic image, fingerprint, palm vein image, and/or other biometric data digitally to verify identity and to protect the security and integrity of the test.
 Alpine only processes personal information, including sensitive information, in accordance with its agreement with and the instructions provided by the test sponsor or other data controller.
 Alpine will not collect sensitive information about you without your consent.
 Alpine may collect and analyze your test responses and then derive a test score and generate a report about your test results.
 Unless Alpine provides specific notice and obtains your consent, Alpine does not collect or process any Human Resource Data (HRD), as defined under the U.S.-EU Privacy Shield Framework, in connection with certification, credentialing, licensure or other testing services.

 How and Why Alpine Uses Personal Information